bigmoby/pymeianlike/README.md

 ![ANTIFURTO365_LOGO](antifurto365_logo.png)

-A simple library to interface with iAlarmXR&trade; systems, built for use with Home Assistant.
+A simple library to interface for iAlarmXR&trade; systems, built for use with Home Assistant.

 ##
 ** "iAlarmXR" is a trademark of Antifurto365&reg;.